MicrosoftDocs/winrt-api/windows.system/appurihandlerregistration_setappaddedhostsasync_654710773.md

 # Windows.System.AppUriHandlerRegistration.SetAppAddedHostsAsync

 ## -description
-Registers hosts in addition to the hosts already definied in the AppxManifest.
+Registers hosts in addition to the hosts already defined in the AppxManifest.

 ## -parameters
 ### -param hosts
 The set of [AppUriHandlerHost](appurihandlerhost.md) objects to register.

 ## -returns
-Represents the asyncronous action.
+Represents the asynchronous action.

 ## -remarks
 This API does not override, replace, or remove entries that are registered via the AppxManifest.